NYCU-NLP-Lab/FlawCheck/README.md

 We employed the [Haystack](https://haystack.deepset.ai/) framework to construct the retriever, responsible for fetching pertinent evidence to assess claims.
 To prepare the data for training the retriever model with WatClaimCheck data, refer to ``utils/Retriever/prepare_data.py``.
 For inference, utilize ``utils/Retriever/retrieve.py`` to extract content from raw evidence.

+### LLM Agents

+**Direct Usage**
+In this study, we employed [Vicuna-7b-v1.5](https://github.com/lm-sys/FastChat) as the foundational LLM.
+Refer to the original repository for usage details.
+In the direct usage scenario, the roles of various agents are solely determined by the provided prompts.

+**Finetuning**
+For finetuning the LLM using LoRA, we utilized the [LMFlow](https://github.com/OptimalScale/LMFlow) framework.
+Follow the instructions in the original repository to set up the framework correctly for your needs.
+We made modifications solely to the ``run_finetune_with_lora.sh.sh`` file, adapting it for custom settings and data for different components within the proposed RefuteClaim framework.